aws-solutions/qnabot-on-aws/workshops/reinvent2018/readme.md

     * Each button can be configured with the text to display in the button and the value that will be sent back to Lex if the button is clicked.

-5) Once you are happy with the additions you've made for markdown or response cards, click on update and then close once the update is successful.
+5) Click on update once the changes have been made and then close once the update is successful.

 6) Go back to the solar web page and type in the question you have been editing to see the photo response.